benwzj/benwzj.github.io/_posts/2023-10-14-network-permance.md

 Network Panel only logs network activity while it’s open.

-### The Network Log
+### Network Log Overview

-Each row of the Network Log represents a **resource**.
+Each row of the Network Log represents a **resource** or call **request**.
 By default the resources are listed chronologically.
 The top resource is usually the main HTML document.
 The bottom resource is whatever was requested last.

 Let's take a look at default columes:
 - Status.
 The HTTP response code.